ckc9759/CTF_writeups/n00bzCTF/So_snowy! (STEGO)/Soln.md

 It gave me an error.
 This is where we use the second txt file.
 Actually it has the password which has been used to protect the data in enc.txt file.

-The password comes out to be lovesnow after trying each word one by one.
+The password comes out to be "lovesnow" after trying each word one by one.
 The below command gives us the flag.

 ```python
 ckc9759@ckc:/mnt/c/Users/Chaitanya K Chauhan/desktop$ stegsnow -C -p 'lovesnow' enc.txt
 n00bz{st3g_1s_s0_sn0wy}
 ```
+<span style="color:blue">some *blue* text</span>.
 Thank You